 This is another one of our kratom drink recipes that still works well with kratom powder.
 So if you prefer to drink kratom powder instead of brewing kratom tea, you might want to save this recipe.

 This is the easiest kratom drink recipe on the list.
-All you have to do is brew up a batch of our Tulsi Balance adaptogenic kratom herb blend and pour it over ice.
-(You can even brew your kratom tea in a tea thermos, so the hardest part of this kratom cocktail recipe is boiling the water.)
+All you have to do is brew up a batch of our Peach Balance adaptogenic kratom herb blend and pour it over ice.

 This tea is a staff and customer favorite.
 It’s a combination of green vein kratom tea with organic tulsi (also known as holy basil), rooibos, and natural flavors.
-This fruity kratom drink is perfect for summer outings and days in the sun; just bring your tea thermos with you.
+This fruity kratom drink is perfect for summer outings and days in the sun; just bring your tea thermos with you to keep your drinks ice cold.

 More Of the Best Kratom Drinks and Recipes